konklone/fisacourt/README.md

 If the site's changed, the new `fisa.html` will be committed to git, and any alert mechanisms you've configured will fire.

+#### Git integration

+This project depends on its own git repository to detect and track changes.
+For git interaction to work correctly, you need to ensure:

+* if a `git pull` is run, it will not generate a merge conflict (at HEAD, or can be fast-forwarded)
+* there is a remote branch already, and the local branch is set to track it

+This will generally already be the case for a clean checkout running on the master branch.

+If the `git push` fails for some reason, it will continue on and alert the world, but not include a Github URL.
+It will also send an error message via SMS and email to the admin, if they are configured.

+If the `git push` succeeds, but the remote branch is not configured correctly, it will post a Github URL to a non-existent commit (a 404).
+If the branch is then configured correctly and the commits pushed, the URL will then work as expected.

+#### GitHub integration

+If you're using GitHub, then when FISC updates are detected you can have notification messages include a URL to view the change on GitHub.

+To do this, set `config.yml`'s `github` value to `username/repo` (using your real username and repo name, e.g. `konklone/fisa`).

 #### Configuring alerts

 Turn on different alert methods by uncommenting and filling out sections of `config.yml`.